Our champions talk about their obstacles when organising a Book Sprint

-What characterises the Champions who advocate for New Work methods?
+What characterises the champions who advocate for innovative methods?
 What are their challenges, and how can we support them?
-This blog post is the second of a series focusing on the people we work with — our Champions.
-The label “New Work” summarises work cultures and innovative methods, such as Book Sprints, that build on collaboration, level hierarchies, meaningful engagement, shared ownership, digital tools, and facilitation techniques (for the original coining of the term New Work, see Frithjof Bergmann).
+This blog post is the first of a series focusing on the people we work with — our champions.
+Many innovative work cultures and methods, such as Book Sprints, build on collaboration, level hierarchies, meaningful engagement, shared ownership, digital tools, and facilitation techniques.

 Challenges to get a Book Sprint approved